Agoric/documentation/main/guides/js-programming/hardened-js.md

 A globally available function such as `fetch` means that every object, including a simple string manipulation function, can access the network.
-In order to eliminate this sort of excess authority, _Object-capabity discipline_ calls for limiting globals to immutable data and deterministic functions (eliminating "ambient authority" in the diagram above).
+In order to eliminate this sort of excess authority, _Object-capability discipline_ calls for limiting globals to immutable data and deterministic functions (eliminating "ambient authority" in the diagram above).